 - An Orthopedic Doctor – An orthopedist deals primarily in bone and muscle disorders.
 Thus is the most frequently consulted type of doctor for neck and back pain.
 An orthopedist can help address ruptured discs, bulging discs, sciatica, degenerative disc disease, and similar conditions.

 - A Neurologist – If your doctor suspects a problem with the nervous system, he or she may refer you to a neurologist.
 A neurologist will be able to evaluate your nerves to make sure they are not impairing your reflexes, strength, balance, movement, or physical sensation.
 Neurologists are most often consulted in cases of chronic neck and back pain.

 - Rheumatologists – If your symptoms and diagnosis indicate that you are suffering from an auto immune or connective tissue disease,, your doctor will likely refer you to a rheumatologist, who deals with non-infectious inflammatory conditions of the joints and soft tissues.

 - Neurosurgeons – Neurosurgeons specialize in treating disorders of the central nervous system, including the brain, spinal column, and spinal cord.
 Because open back surgery is such a drastic step, a referral to a neurosurgeon is often only made after all other conservative treatment options have been exhausted.

-If you suffer from neck and back pain, finding relief can be difficult.
-If you’ve exhausted conservative treatments and want a less drastic option than open back surgery, contact Laser Spine Institute.
+If you have neck and back pain, finding relief can be difficult.
+If you’ve exhausted conservative treatments and want a less drastic option than traditional open back surgery, contact Laser Spine Institute.
 Our experts are waiting to tell you more about how you may recover your health without open spinal surgery.